ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “Awesome!
 See you in a bit!”
 Ming said cheerily.

-- Continue | Night falls and you make your way over to Ming’s place. {6.5}
+- Continue. | Night falls and you make your way over to Ming’s place. {6.5}

  ---